vuresoft/GoogleConnectorSK/README.md

 ## NOTES:
 1. When you first setup google custom search, the first API query might return errors until you validate with the link provided.
 Try it in a browser first to get the json response, then click the provided link to enable the API.
+2. Response from search is slighlty modified (from bing version) to return Title, URL and Snippet.